HouzuoGuo/laitos/README.md

 Finland is my favourite country and a good Finnish friend on IRC by the name of "zutt" recommended Finnish word "laitos" (meaning institute, apparently) to replace the old name "websh".
 I do not understand the rationale, but it sounds cute enough to name a project.

-## Artwork credits
-The Golang mascot "gopher" is designed by [Renee French](http://reneefrench.blogspot.com).

-The gopher side portrait is designed by [Takuya Ueda](https://twitter.com/tenntenn), licensed under the "Creative CommonsAttribution 3.0" license.

 [![CircleCI](https://circleci.com/gh/HouzuoGuo/laitos.svg?style=svg)](https://circleci.com/gh/HouzuoGuo/laitos)